ayushtewari/GVV-Differentiable-CUDA-Renderer/README.md

 - Texture map lookups.
 - Rendering from multiple camera views in a single batch

 Visibility is not differentiable.
-We also do not approximate the gradients due to occlusions.
+We do not approximate the gradients for the occluded regions.
 This simple strategy works for many use cases such as fitting parametric shape models to images.

 ### Requirements (tested versions):
 - Tensorflow 2.2.0